The following short story should be read after Death’s Dancer as it contains a mild spoiler.

 “I take it he’s keeping the Consort out of trouble all by himself.”
 Gregor smirked, sliding into the car.

 Tyler flushed.
 “The Academy, sir.
-It’s the Summer Showcase.
+It’s the Gala.
 Issy’s friend is performing.”

 “The martial artist,” Gregor pondered.